 Here are some popular questions and misconceptions about Mac camera settings.

 When you install new apps (e.g. In Your Face), they won’t have access to your camera.
 To enable camera access, launch System Settings ➙ Privacy & Security ➙ Camera and toggle on the appropriate app.

 If by recording you mean turned on, then yes.
 You’ll see the green light next to your Mac’s camera when the camera is active.
 But it doesn’t necessarily have to be in the recording mode per se.

 There’s no specific shortcut for turning on Mac’s camera — mostly because it’s not a standalone feature.
 The camera on your Mac only works when a certain app is requesting it (e.g. for video calls).
 That said you can certainly create shortcuts to open apps that then activate the camera.
 Using the new macOS default Shortcuts app is a good way to do it.

 You now know that default options for improving the camera on your Mac are pretty restrictive.
 However, the situation can be made significantly better by working on your environment and using third-party apps like Zoom or Google Meet.
 If you use Google Meet, manage the whole workflow with In Your Face to never miss a meeting but save a lot of time.
 You can also use your iPhone as a webcam with Apple's Continuity Camera feature and get outstanding results that way too.
-Finally, swap your calendar for BusyCal and squeeze out some extra productivity in your day.
+Swap your calendar for BusyCal and squeeze out some extra productivity in your day.
 Finally, you can use Hand Mirror to test your camera before meetings.

-All these apps — MeetInOne and BusyCal — are available to you absolutely free for seven days during the trial of Setapp, a platform with more than 230 curated Mac and iOS apps for every task you can think of.
+In Your Face, Hand Mirror, and BusyCal are available to you absolutely free for seven days during the trial of Setapp, a platform with more than 240 curated Mac and iOS apps for every task you can think of.
 Try every Setapp app at no cost, fix your MacBook camera settings, and discover dozens of new possibilities.